ertugrulturan/emailwiz/README.md

 - **Spamassassin** to prevent spam and allow you to make custom filters.
 - **OpenDKIM** to validate you so you can send to Gmail and other big sites.
-- **Certbot** SSL certificates, if not already present.
+- **Certbot** SSL certificates, if not already present. programs.
-- **fail2ban** to increase server security, with enabled modules for the above programs.

 ## This script does _not_...